-This Wynnum Queenslander renovation included enhancing the beautiful character of the home, improving the interior layout to accommodate the entire family, and creating flow throughout the home to increase natural cooling in summer.
+This Wynnum Queenslander renovation included enhancing the beautiful character of the home.
+As a whole, this involved improving the interior layout to accommodate the entire family.
+While so creating flow throughout the home.
+Then, as a result, to increase natural cooling in summer.

-The living area will become centralised between this new music room and the existing kitchen space.
+The living area will become centralised.
+Located between this new music room and the existing kitchen space.

-The existing kitchen space will be converted to a multi-purpose dining and children’s homework and sewing area.
-A wide horizontal window would be added to the southern end of this room along with other windows so this space would have an indoor/outdoor feeling.
-This space could also house a slow combustion fireplace as being on the south; it will be cool in winter.
+The existing kitchen space will be converted to a multi-purpose dining and children’s homework, sewing area.
+A wide horizontal window would be added to the southern end of this room.
+Along with other windows so this space would have an indoor/outdoor feeling.
+This space could also house a slow combustion fireplace.
+As a result of being on the south; it will be cool in winter.